Create a Website Account - Manage notification subscriptions, save form progress and more.

 Proof of residency and identity needs to be provided at the time of registering (one form could be a Maine driver’s license that would show a physical street location and not a PO Box mailing address).

+Additional permits may be required for properties located in the Historic Preservation, Shoreland and/or Resource Protection Zoning Districts.
 The Code Enforcement Officer shall not act upon any application for building permit until all other permits which may be required by the Zoning Ordinance, and other local ordinances, or under State or Federal law regulations have been received.

 The clear space between handrail and the adjacent wall or surface shall not be less than 1½”.